gcclinux/EasyEdit/docs/FEATURE-COMPARISON.md

 ## Overview

-This document compares the capabilities of EasyEdit across different platforms and browsers, with a focus on the new File System Access API implementation.
+This document compares the capabilities of EasyEditor across different platforms and browsers, with a focus on the new File System Access API implementation.

 ## Quick Comparison